ericlewis/react-bangle/README.md

 ## Warning
 This is super incomplete.
-Styling isn't supported in this version yet.
+Styling isn't fully supported in this version yet.

 Usage Example: